mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 !!! tip "Tip"
     By default, JuliaGrid uses LU factorization as the primary method for factorizing the Jacobian matrix ``\mathbf{J} = \mathbf{L}\mathbf{U}``, aiming to compute the increments.
 Nevertheless, users have the flexibility to opt for QR factorization as an alternative method.

-These values are stored in the `ACPowerFlow` abstract type and can be accessed after each iteration using the following commands:
+These values are stored in the `ACPowerFlow` abstract type and can be accessed after each iteration:
 ```@repl PowerFlowSolution
 𝚫𝐱 = analysis.method.increment
 𝐉 = analysis.method.jacobian